microsoft/vscode-docs/blogs/2017/10/03/terminal-renderer.md

 October 3, 2017 Daniel Imms, [@Tyriar](https://twitter.com/Tyriar)

 The rendering engine of the Integrated Terminal has been completely re-written with performance in mind for the upcoming version 1.17 of Visual Studio Code.
-In this version, we move away from a DOM-based rendering system to using [canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas).
+In this version, we move away from a DOM-based rendering system to using the HTML [canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element.

 ## DOM Rendering